 - Art and jewelry therapy: Create art and jewelry at the bedside of patients

-If you are interested in applying for the program, click here to fill out an application.
-The completed application can be emailed to [email protected].
-The application deadline is usually in early March for the upcoming summer.
-After the application is reviewed, potential candidates will be called in for an interview during the end of March.
+After the application is reviewed, potential candidates will be called in for an interview during the last two weeks of March.
 Acceptance to the program will be sent via email thereafter.